Skip to main content

 Description

-In Urban Futures & Parametric Cities, students will investigate design speculations for master planning strategies for urban built form utilising digital platforms with a focus on social, cultural and environmental outcomes.
-A comparative analysis with an emphasis on density, form, scale, public space, access, climate, history, typology and geographical determinants of a particular global city will be undertaken to inform creative speculations.
+In Urban Futures and Parametric Cities, students will investigate design speculations for master-planning strategies for urban built form, utilising digital platforms with a focus on social, cultural, and environmental outcomes.
+A comparative analysis, with an emphasis on density, form, scale, public space, access, climate, history, typology, and the geographical determinants of a particular global city, will be undertaken to inform creative speculations.
 Lectures and presentations will expose students to a range of cities, comparing and contrasting their design characteristics.
 Algorithmic tools will be used to examine and evaluate different variables to understand their implications for city design.
-Students will work individually and in teams through workshops and exercises to develop content awareness and application.
+Students will work individually and in teams through workshops and design projects.

 Subject details